 NEVER clip a dog that might be shown!
 Clipping is appropriate for:

 - Dogs whose owners do not wish to strip the coat out regularly or pay the costs of stripping by a professional groomer.
-(Stipping can be more expensive as it takes much longer than clipping.)
+(Stripping can be more expensive as it takes much longer than clipping.)

-- Older dogs that have finished their show career and dislike long grooming sessions
+- Older dogs that have finished their show career and dislike long grooming sessions.

 Be aware that most commercial groomers are not skilled at stripping coats and will default to clipping.
 If you are taking your dog to a professional groomer be sure you find out how they will work the coat and if you do not want your dog clipped be very clear that they are not to use scissors or clippers on the coat at all, except to tidy up the feet and genital areas.
+Check our Find a Groomer page for groomers who have demonstrated skill in proper stripping.

 Stripping is the process of pulling out the old, dead hairs from the coat to allow new hairs to grow in.
 As the old hair is 'dead', stripping does not hurt the dog.
-Stripping can be done periodically with a full strip done several times a year, or can be done regularly, every couple or weeks to yield a nice layered coat.
+Stripping can be done periodically with a full strip several times a year, or can be done regularly, every couple of weeks to yield a nice layered coat.
 If your dog will be shown in conformation, regular stripping is essential.
 Whether you strip periodically or regularly, or even take your dog to someone else to be stripped, here are some tips.

 1. Make the grooming table a FANTASTIC place to be.
 Feeding your young puppy his meals on the table can start the process of building good associations with the table (Never turn your back on a Cairn on a table!
 Jumping off the table can result in serious injury.)
 Practice gentle brushing on the table, rewarding your dog for standing still.
 Even if you never groom your own dog, this is a great thing to do.
 A dog that is happy on the grooming table will make the process of grooming easier on your dog, not to speak of the groomer.

 2. If you have never done stripping before - get an experienced breeder to teach you how to do it.
 Your breeder may be able to mentor you – or recommend someone in your area.
 Our ‘Find a Groomer’ list may helpful in locating a groomer near you.
+We have grooming videos available in our members section of the website with great tips for new and experienced groomers.

 3. There are several Cairn Grooming DVDs and YouTube videos available to help you learn the ropes.
 A note of caution – many You Tube videos on grooming Cairns do not demonstrate proper grooming techniques for a good rolled coat – they are designed more for pet grooming and use a combination of clipping, scissoring and stripping.
+The list below identifies several useful ones.

 Dawn Inett: Grooming Your Cairn Terrier, available from Dawn Inett, Carradine Cairn Terriers https://carradinecairns.co.uk/services

-You Tube Videos:
+Good You Tube Videos:

 Linda Tuttle: Grooming the Cairn Terrier Head https://www.youtube.com/watch?v=EDePt0lG9LQ